nightrunner91/mvgl-advanced/README.md

 ## To-do list

-* Analyze and correct design issues caused by black theme
+* Analyze and correct design issues caused by dark theme
 * Store hidden categories in localStorage
 * Add placeholder or icon when ownership status isn't set at all